srodriguezcode/spartacusTraining/README.md

 })
 ```

 5. Start your Angular frontend Application using `npm start`.
 You can check if it is working properly accesing `http://localhost:4200/electronics-spa/en/USD/`.
-Make sure your hybris backend application is running on the same time.
+Make sure your hybris backend application is running at the same time.

 ## Exercises